taw00/dash-electrum-rpm/README.md

 > version for Dash Electrum will continue to utilize that location.
 If you run
 > `electrum-dash` from the commandline, the behavior is to, by default, use the
 > legacy location.
 I may change that in the future.
+>
+> In the future I may even flip-flop that directory directory name form electrum-dash to dash-electrum. :)

 ## Initial installation